erajasekar/lmes-feedback/PITCHME.md

 ---

-** Teaching the process to solve the problem is import that teaching the solution itself **
+** Teaching the process to solve the problem is important that teaching the solution itself **

 <img src="assets/image/prob-solving.png" alt="Problem solving" width="600px" height="500px">